RESEARCH

 Crossing the Human-Robot Embodiment Gap with Sim-to-Real RL using One Human Demonstration

-HUMAN2SIM2ROBOT framework trains robust dexterous manipulation policies from a single human RGB-D video.
-Extracts object 6D pose trajectory and pre-manipulation hand pose to guide robot configuration in a digital twin, enabling zero-shot real-world deployment.
+Trains dexterous manipulation policies from a single human RGB-D video.
+Extracts 6D pose trajectory to guide robot configuration in a digital twin.
+Zero-shot real-world deployment.

 HERMES: Human-to-Robot Embodied Learning from Multi-Source Motion Data